BEYOND TODAY: SMARTER SECURITY SOLUTIONS OF THE FUTURE

 Another advantage is that this technology is not preclusive.
 Wireless locks are installed in addition to existing deadbolts and door locks, which means that in the event of a power outage, traditional keys can still be used to access critical locations within a building.
 This solution benefits organizations with sensitive areas within buildings that require customized access, analytics reporting functionality, and higher security levels than standard.

 While the use of traditional cigarettes is declining, vaping continues to proliferate across the country unchecked.
-Just as with the smoke detectors that proceeded them, vape-detection solutions are proactively helping educational facilities across the nation to detect and deter vaping activity.
+Just as with the smoke detectors that preceded them, vape-detection solutions are proactively helping educational facilities across the nation to detect and deter vaping activity.

 This system has already detected 75,000 unwanted vaping incidents since schools have taken the opportunity to place FlySense™ in sensitive areas such as locker rooms, bathrooms, and other secluded hotspots that are safe from the penetration of audio visual equipment.